Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: Literature Review

 In cycling, it is easier to measure power without elaborate laboratory equipment owing to the development of commercial grade power meters.
 A power meter can be used for training, developing pacing strategies for a time trial, and performance evaluation after an exercise or race \cite{allen2019training}.
 However, determining exercise intensity using power is not straightforward as a threshold power is needed to classify exercise intensity.
 As stated in \cite{welch2007affective} and \cite{keir2015exercise}, the Critical Power ($CP$) can potentially be used to determine exercise intensity.
 It has been shown that $CP$ is close to the power at which MLSS occurs according to \cite{pringle2002maximal,dekerle2003maximal,mattioni2016can}.
 This means, while pedaling at a power level above $CP$, a cyclist would expend energy from anaerobic energy sources.
 On the other hand, pedaling below $CP$ helps the cyclist replenish its anaerobic reserve \cite{pringle2002maximal,dekerle2003maximal,mattioni2016can}.

 The critical power concept was introduced by authors in \cite{monod1965work}.
 They defined $CP$ as the maximum power output that can be maintained indefinitely.
 In \cite{whipp1982constant} authors showed that there is a limited amount of anaerobic energy for a cyclist to pedal above $CP$.
 This ``tank'' of energy is called \textit{Anaerobic Work Capacity} ($AWC$).
 They suggest by pedaling at a certain power level above $CP$, a cyclist can hold that power for a limited amount of time before he or she runs out of anaerobic energy.
-This is known as the \textit{two parameter model}.
 The relationship between critical power and anaerobic work capacity is often expressed as: